You can use the visualization configuration form to create new visualizations and customize existing and preconfigured visualizations.

 Select or deselect the filters used to include or exclude data from the visualization.

-The available filters are based on event data, allocation data, and bid sheet columns.
+The available filters are based on event data and allocation data.
 Filters are optional and do not have to be configured for a visualization.
 However, they are highly interactive and configurable in the visualization view and enable you to expose and hide information when investigating and examining your data.